-Decreased Libido
+• Decreased Libido

 This is the lack of desire to be sexually intimate.
 This may be caused by the cancer treatment itself, other medicines, or may have a more emotional component.
-For more information, see your licensed clinical social worker or visit the Rutgers Cancer Institute of New Jersey's Resource and Learning Center (2nd Floor Library).

-Body Image
+• Body Image

 Cancer treatments often change the way you view yourself.
 For example, hair loss, weight gain/loss, and surgical scars may impact your ability to feel desirable.
 Talking with your partner about how you are feeling about these changes may be helpful and reassuring.
-If you are experiencing significant distress, you may find it helpful to seek help from one of our licensed clinical social workers.

-Pain/Discomfort During Intercourse
+• Pain/Discomfort During Intercourse

 There are several factors that may contribute to pain or discomfort during sex.
-To help you feel more comfortable, you may want to try relaxation techniques, warm baths, massage, pillows, water-based lubrications, and pain medicines.
+To help you feel more comfortable, you may want to try relaxation techniques, warm baths, massages, pillows, water-based lubricants, and pain medicines.

-Depression, Sadness and Anxiety
+• Depression, Sadness and Anxiety

 These feelings can have a big impact on desire to be intimate and the ability to experience pleasure.
-Seek counseling from one of our licensed clinical social workers who can help you work through some of these feelings